DLR-SC/corpus-annotation-graph-builder/docs/source/reference/1_get_started.rst

 This package is based on the concept of using 3 stages for graph management:

-1. Graph creation: :python:`GraphCreatorBase`: creates or updates a graph from a a datasource
+1. Graph creation: :python:`GraphCreatorBase`: creates or updates a graph from a  datasource
 2. Graph annotation: :python:`AnnotatorBase`: annotate (extend) graphs by running various algorithms over them
-3. Graph anaylzers: :python:`AnalyzerBase`: run queries, analysis over graphs to gain insights and visualize the graph or parts of it.

 Installation